ryanxingql/powerqe/README.md

 ### Why crop image border before evaluation

-Due to the padding of up-sampling, the error at border is significant.
-PowerQE follows the common practice in SR to crop image border before evaluation.
+Due to the padding of up-sampling, the error at borders is significant.
+PowerQE follows the common practice in SR to crop image borders before evaluation.

 ### Use pre-commit hook before code submission